Probability, valuations, hyperspace: Three monads on Top and the support as a morphism: The support as a morphism of commutative monads

 Hence the Dieudonné measure is not $\tau$-smooth.
 Since every closed interval of the form $[x,\omega_1]$ for $x < \omega_1$ has full measure, we have $\supp (m) = \{ \omega_1\}$.
 But since $m( \{ \omega_1\} ) = 0$, the support does not have full measure. \end{eg}

 Due to the above example, some authors, for example Bogachev~\cite{bogachev}, require the support to have full measure by definition.
 In this case, some measures do not have a support.
-Since this work only treats $\tau$-smooth measures (except in counterexamples), the difference of definitions will not lead to ambiguity.
+Since the present work focuses on $\tau$-smooth measures, the difference of definitions will not lead to ambiguity.

 \begin{cor} Let $X$ be a topological space, let $m$ be a $\tau$-smooth Borel measure on $X$, and let $U\subseteq X$ be open.
 Then $m(U)>0$ if and only if $U \cap \supp(m) \ne \varnothing$. \end{cor}